livekit/livekit-cli/README.md

 This package includes command line utilities that interacts with LiveKit.
 It allows you to:

+-   Bootstrap new applications from templates
 -   Create access tokens
--   Access LiveKit APIs, create, delete rooms, etc.
+-   Access LiveKit APIs, create and delete rooms, etc.
 -   Join a room as a participant, inspecting in-room events
--   Start and manage Egress
+-   Start and manage Egresses
 -   Perform load testing, efficiently simulating real-world load

 # Installation